 Each May Term, Redlands faculty members generally offer a number of opportunities for international study.
-These programs change from year to year, but historically programs offered have included trips to continental Europe, London, Latin America, Africa, Asia, and the South Pacific.
+These programs change from year to year, but historically programs offered have included trips to Europe, Latin America, Africa, Asia, and the South Pacific.
 These offerings are extended to Redlands students at the cost of transportation, housing, and board.